Here are answers to frequently-asked-questions about SwaggerHub. Don’t see what you’re looking for? Visit our Community

 APIs make the world a better place for developers, and SwaggerHub has been designed to allow users to take advantage of a lot of its functionality, for free.
-There are pro and premium features which do cost money, and those can be purchased with a simple monthly subscription.
+There are premium features which do cost money, and those can be purchased with a simple monthly subscription.
 You can always downgrade to free if you want.

 To create APIs, you’ll need to create a SwaggerHub account, just click the

 Source control is great for source.
 But API definitions aren’t quite the same - they deserve their own, first-class treatment.
 SwaggerHub works in conjunction with version control systems, so hunting through source code should no longer be necessary.

 SwaggerHub does allow connections to the GitHub, GitLab and Bitbucket, with others on the way.
 See here to learn more about our integrations.

-Private APIs are available by upgrading to a Pro, Premium or Enterprise account.
+Private APIs are available on paid plans.
 There are different plans based on the number of APIs and collaborators you’ll need.
-You can always start a free premium trial to try our various features.
-Visit the Pricing page for details of plans and trials.
+You can always start a free trial to try our various features.
+Visit the Pricing page for details on plans and trials.

 We accept payment via Discover, MasterCard, and Visa.
-For every transaction, you will receive an email reciept from SwaggerHub to your registered email address.
+For every transaction, you will receive an email receipt from SwaggerHub to your registered email address.